Stavrosmom/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 </p>
 <br />
 <p>
 Next, run a perpetual ping on the linux VM using "ping -t".
 While the VM is pinging the other, minimize the windows VM and enter the NetworkTraffic resource group.
 Then select your linux VM -> Networking -> Add inbound port rule.
 Select the ICMP protocol.
 Then select Deny and set the priority to 200.
 Name the port rule "DenyInboundICMP".
 Allow the security rule to be created and return to the windows VM.
-What this security rule will do is prevent any inbound ICMP to reach the Linux VM.
+This security rule will prevent any inbound ICMP from reaching the Linux VM.
 </p>
 <br />
 <p>